The Hubble constant from the improved lens modeling of cluster-lensed supernova Refsdal with new spectroscopic redshifts and the Jackknife method: Conclusion

 In this paper, we have updated our study on this rare cluster-lensed SN Refsdal system, incorporating the latest observations and the validation technique.
 These include new VLT/MUSE observations targeting a northern region and new JWST observations by the CAnadian NIRISS Unbiased Cluster Survey (CANUCS) and JWST in Technicolor, providing NIRCam imaging in all wide and medium band filters over $\sim30$~arcmin$^2$ as well as NIRISS/NIRSpec spectroscopy.
 Our analysis incorporates these two recent observational datasets with the new list of multiple images summarized in Table \ref{tab:mul}.
 A total of 114 multi-images are included, from 37 systems, with the highest spectral redshift being 6.671.
 The number of multiple image systems with spectroscopic redshifts is nearly doubled compared with our previous analysis.
 In addition, we employ four lens mass models with varying assumptions regarding the density profiles of dark matter halos and external perturbation.
 All our mass models are validated with the Jackknife method that was recently proposed.

 From the combination of all the four models with equal weighting, we have measured a value of $H_0=66.0\pm{4.3}\Mpc$.
 Our finding is in excellent agreement with the result in Ref. \cite{2023Sci...380.1322K}.
 The value is slightly smaller than our previous result, $H_0=70.0^{+4.7}_{-4.9}\Mpc$, in Ref. \cite{2025PhRvD.111l3506L}, mainly because of the new spectroscopic redshifts particularly at high redshifts that better constrain the lens potential of the lensing cluster.
-Although the Hubble tension remains unresolved by this work alone, our measurements show a clear tendency toward values consistent with those derived from the cosmic microwave background radiation.
+Although the Hubble tension remains unresolved by this work alone, our work shows that the measurements are robust to modelling choices.

+We note that our analysis does not take account of the mass-sheet degeneracy.
+Ref.~\cite{2020ApJ...898...87G} explicitly studied the effect of the external convergence for Refsdal to show that multiple images at different source redshifts constrain the value of external convergence effectively.
+Specifically, in Ref.~\cite{2020ApJ...898...87G}, assuming the mass sheet at the cluster redshift, the external convergence is constrained to [$-0.08$, $0.06$] at 1$\sigma$, which translates into $\sim 7\%$ error on the Hubble constant.
+Since the number of multiple images with spectroscopic redshift measurements is nearly doubled compared with those used in \cite{2020ApJ...898...87G}, we expect a much smaller error for our sample of multiple images.
+On the other hand, line-of-sight structures at other redshifts can also bias the Hubble constant value.
+We leave the detailed investigation of the line-of-sight effect to future work.

 Future observations will find many more cluster-scale strong lenses with time delay measurements \cite{2025OJAp....8E...8A} and will improve constraints on the Hubble constant further.